jmviz/wety/README.md

 # wety
 Digest etymologies from [`wiktextract`](https://github.com/tatuylonen/wiktextract) data.
 This is a work-in-progress project to which I make indiscriminate commits.
 Current `main` may not work as described below, or at all.
+This repository contains the data processing and server code.
+For the frontend, see [`wety-client`](https://github.com/jmviz/wety-client).

 ## Usage
 If you do not have rust installed, [install it](https://www.rust-lang.org/tools/install).
 Clone this repo and `cd` into it.
 Download the latest `wiktextract` raw data from [https://kaikki.org/dictionary/rawdata.html](https://kaikki.org/dictionary/rawdata.html), namely [this file](https://kaikki.org/dictionary/raw-wiktextract-data.json.gz), into `/data`.
 (To get the data including wiktionary `Descendants` sections, see below.)
 This uses `rust-bert`, which uses `pytorch`, for word sense disambiguations.
 So follow the [`rust-bert` installation instructions](https://github.com/guillaume-be/rust-bert#manual-installation-recommended) if you have a CUDA-enabled GPU you want to use instead of the default CPU backend.
 Finally, Run the rust program: